egovernments/egov-services/test/egov_functional_test/GrammarSyntax.md

 1) And user on Grievance screen copies the crnNumber to crnNo
 2) And user on Grievance screen types on search value crnNo (Give same name used in above statement , it should be unique in the scenario)

-##### Action on Radio/Checkbox:
+##### Force Clicks On Element or Action on Radio/Checkbox(JSClick):

-1) And user on PGRReceivingMode screen clicks radio button or checkbox on receivingModeActive
+1) And user on PGRReceivingMode screen forceClicks on receivingModeActive

-##### Force Clicks On Element (JSClick):

-1) And user on Home screen force clicks on menuButton
+1) And user on Home screen forceClicks on menuButton
-2) And user on Home screen force clicks on text value SignOut

 ##### Enter text in Suggestion Box: